Scroll to top

 Planning travel to Kinshasa?
 Speak with a security consultant.

-Kinshasa is the capital of the Democratic Republic of Congo and the gateway to one of Africa’s largest mining sectors.
-The DRC produces significant quantities of cobalt, copper, coltan, and other minerals, making it a destination for mining executives, commodity traders, and infrastructure investors.
+Kinshasa is the capital of the Democratic Republic of Congo and the gateway to one of Africa’s largest mineral-extraction economies.
+The DRC produces significant quantities of cobalt, copper, coltan, and other critical minerals, making it a consistent destination for mining executives, commodity traders, infrastructure investors, and the large NGO and UN sector engaged with one of the world’s most complex humanitarian environments.
+The security environment requires professional management at every stage of any itinerary, and Kinshasa is not appropriate for unaccompanied or unsupported corporate visits.

 Threat Intelligence